DLHTX/PatientRegistration/README.md

 Run backend/src/main/java/Application in your ide
 ```
 ## deploy
-If you want to use CI/CD,i perfer to use github workflows and docker.You can run the dockerfile in project
+- If you want to use CI/CD,i perfer to use github workflows and docker.You can run the docker.sh in project,but However, our server ports are different and may need to be changed

-if your do not want to use github workflows,I also use Jenkins in my work to configure the automated deployment and build process,You can refer to jenkinsfile to adapt your project.
+- If your do not want to use github workflows,I also use Jenkins in my work to configure the automated deployment and build process,You can refer to jenkinsfile to adapt your project.